irvinxav/Efficient-HetConv-Heterogeneous-Kernel-Based-Convolutions/README.md

 # Future work
 I have implemented HetConv using group wise and point wise convolution, but it can also be implemented directly.
-The direct implementation of HetConv written in CUDA will further increase the speed and efficiency.
+The direct implementation of HetConv written in CUDA will further increase the speed and efficiency.<br/>
+Alternatively, we can make corresponding extra M/P 1x1 kernels weights to zero in point wise convolution and then using sparse convolution for point wise convolution, also result in an improvement in practical speed further.
+In this types of implementation gradients masking will not be required since we are using sparse point wise convolution.